mongodb/specifications/source/crud/tests/README.md

 ### 4. `MongoClient.bulkWrite` handles a `writeModels` input larger than `maxBsonObjectSize`

-Test that `MongoClient.bulkWrite` properly handles a `writeModels` input for which the sum of the models' entries in the `ops` array exceeds `maxBsonObjectSize`.
+Test that `MongoClient.bulkWrite` properly handles a `writeModels` input which constructs an `ops` array larger than `maxBsonObjectSize`.

 This test must only be run on 8.0+ servers.

 Construct a `MongoClient` (referred to as `client`) with [command monitoring](../../command-logging-and-monitoring/command-logging-and-monitoring.rst) enabled to observe CommandStartedEvents.
-Perform a `hello` command using `client` and record the following values from the response:
+Perform a `hello` command using `client` and record the `maxBsonObjectSize` value contained in the response.
-`maxBsonObjectSize` and `maxMessageSizeBytes`.
 Then, construct the following document (referred to as `document`):

 ```json
 {